WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ---
 {
   "title": "Future Of Wasabi Wallet",
   "description": "This document aims to describe some ideas for the future of Wasabi Wallet and to explain the reasoning behind going towards these objectives.
-Plans might change without notice and this only represents our thinking at 2021 December.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop.", "sidebarDepth": "1"
 }
 ---